-- RKC's tailor-made, state-of-the-art software for online course delivery (OnlineCampus), a highly evolved all-encompassing, interactive and easy-to-use software designed to make studying online a satisfying experience; - Seminar activities and online work in learning sets which require students to discuss their own/organizational practices;

-- Webinars, live interactive online sessions and guest lectures to inform teaching; - Use of in-house developed platforms and models to enhance the learning experience; - Research activities both independent and tutor-led requiring students to prepare a research proposal/plan prior in order to conduct primary research; - Self-directed study with peer groups, plus individual reflection and small-group work; - Residential meetings which include lectures, seminars and experiential activities.
+- RKC's tailor-made, state-of-the-art software for online course delivery (OnlineCampus), a highly evolved all-encompassing, interactive and easy-to-use software designed to make studying online a satisfying experience; - Seminar activities and online work in learning sets which require students to discuss their own/organizational practices; - Webinars, live interactive online sessions and guest lectures to inform teaching; - Use of in-house developed platforms and models to enhance the learning experience; - Research activities both independent and tutor-led requiring students to prepare a research proposal/plan prior in order to conduct primary research; - Self-directed study with peer groups, plus individual reflection and small-group work;

-The overall programme aims are achieved through the use of a variety of learning and teaching techniques which include lectures, seminars, workshops, discussions, debates, group tutorials, case studies, problem-based learning, face to face residentials and guest lectures.
+The overall programme aims are achieved through the use of a variety of learning and teaching techniques which include lectures, seminars, workshops, discussions, debates, group tutorials, case studies and problem-based learning.
 Self-evaluation is a key learning strategy and directed study tasks are set and completed on an individual or group basis according to their needs of the activity.